waytohealth/way2health/site/content/blog/w2h-covid-efforts-05.md

 </blockquote>

 ## Genesis
 Black Americans are at greater risk of contracting COVID-19, and twice as likely to become hospitalized with COVID than their white counterparts.
 Thus far, they are also statistically under-vaccinated for COVID-19, largely due to both difficulty in accessing the shots and an underlying mistrust of the larger health care industry.
 Mercy Catholic, nearby at 54th and Cedar, has been treating people in this neighborhood for over a century.
 We partnered with them to put together our first off-site mass vaccination event, which was preceded by outreach and education programs to convince neighbors that it would be safe.
 As Kat Lee says in [this NPR article](https://whyy.org/articles/black-church-leaders-health-systems-organize-mass-vaccination-site-in-west-philadelphia/), “We set forth on creating a clinic that would promote accessibility while using novel principles of no/low tech to ensure we would provide an environment in a day when anyone and everyone would have access to it, and use this concept to inform additional clinics.”
+The effort was dubbed the Vaccine Collaborative and you can follow more about this project on Twitter under the #VaccineCollaborative hashtag.

 ## What happened